Time: 109 mins.

 SYNOPSIS: The members of Delta House are at college to have fun, not to learn, much to the disgust of everyone on campus.
 Dean Vernon Wormer is determined to expel them, but those roughhousers have other plans for him and refuse to leave without a fight.

 BOTTOM LINE: This is the ultimate "boys gone wild" film.
 The one that set the tone and standard for all frat boy flicks to follow.
-Though this film has its' raunchy moments, it's pretty tame compared to the gross out fests we've come to expect from young male bonding comedies.
-It's this innocence and sense of fun that makes ANIMAL HOUSE a joy to watch over and over.
-Sure they drink too much, take advantage of their female party guests, destroy private property and adamantly refuse to take their education seriously, but where's the real harm in that?
+Though this film has its' raunchy moments, it's pretty tame compared to the gross out fests we've come to expect from young male bonding /college comedies in the decades since.
+It has an innocent spirit and sense of fun that helps their juvenile behavior a lot more palatable and the film a joy to watch over and over.
+Sure they drink too much, try to take advantage of their female party guests, destroy private property and adamantly refuse to take their education seriously, but where's the real harm in that?